zsunny0618/ffmpeg.wasm-core/README.md

 ================
 ![FFmpeg.wasm Core](https://github.com/ffmpegwasm/ffmpeg.wasm-core/workflows/FFmpeg.wasm/badge.svg?branch=n4.3.1-wasm)

 This is the core part of FFmpeg.wasm where we transpile C/C++ code of FFmpeg to JavaScript/WebAssembly code.
-It is still very experimental (and slow), but shows the possibilities of using FFmpeg right purely in your browser.
+It is still very experimental (and slow), but shows the possibilities of using FFmpeg purely in the browser.

+If you have any issues for this repository, please put it here: https://github.com/ffmpegwasm/ffmpeg.wasm/issues

 ## Build